Tuesday, 13 October 2015

 0 comments

-* The computer boots up to a sysmtem disk in the A: drive, but not to the hard drive, indicating that the systme files on the HDD are mising or have become corrupt.
+Typical symptoms associated with hard disk drive (HDD) failures include the following: * The computer does not boot up when turned on. * The computer boots up to a sysmtem disk in the A: drive, but not to the hard drive, indicating that the systme files on the HDD are mising or have become corrupt. *...

 Continue Reading »